Meet our Secondary Teachers

 Ms. Canady grew up in Louisiana, has three children, and attends McKinney Bible Church.
 She enjoys reading, cooking, and traveling.

-Clay Carpenter, History
+Clay Carpenter, Humanities

 Mr. Carpenter graduated from Tarleton State University with a Bachelors in History in 2015.
 He earned a Masters of Arts in Archaeology and Biblical Studies in 2018 at Southwestern Baptist Theological Seminary.
 He is currently pursuing a PhD in Archaeology with a minor in Early Christianity at the same institution.